Home |

 Can I change my mind about what I will play?

-If you wish to drop a movement, add a movement or change your concerto you must inform us at least three months before the beginning of the program.
-We will accommodate you if we can, but we cannot guarantee to make changes.
+If you wish to drop a movement, add a movement or change your concerto you must inform us at least four months before the beginning of the program.
+The orchestras usually hand out the music early, and once they have started learning it we will not change the repertoire.
+So we will accommodate you if we can, but we cannot guarantee to make changes.
 Once you are accepted we have a lot of preparation to do before rehearsals begin, and we make financial commitments based on your chosen repertoire.

 What if I have to drop out?